youneedgreg/chati/README.md

 20. Offer a free consultation or coaching session for new users
 21. Develop a mental health-focused online course or certification program
 22. Host a mental health-focused conference or summit
-23. Develop a mental health-themed podcast or YouTube series
+23. Develop a mental health-themed podcast or YouTube and tiktok series(animated)
 24. Create a mental health-focused community or forum
 25. Offer a free mental health assessment or quiz
 26. Develop a mental health-focused mobile app